Kingdom of Galicia–Volhynia: Historical role

 The Galician-Volhynian Chronicle reflected the political programme of the Romanovich dynasty ruling Galicia–Volhynia.
 Galicia–Volhynia competed with other successor states of Kievan Rus' (notably Vladimir-Suzdal) to claim the Kievan inheritance.
 According to the Galician–Volhynian Chronicle, King Daniel was the last ruler of Kiev preceding the Mongolian invasion and thus Galicia–Volhynia's rulers were the only legitimate successors to the Kievan throne.
 Until the end of Galician-Volhynian state, its rulers advanced claims upon "all the land of Rus'."
 The seal of King Yuri I contained the Latin inscription domini georgi regis rusie.

 In contrast to their consistent secular or political claims to the Kievan inheritance, Galicia's rulers were not concerned by religious succession.
 This differentiated them from their rivals in Vladimir-Suzdal, who sought to, and attained, control over the Kievan Church.
 Rather than contest Vladimir-Suzdal's dominance of the Kievan Church, the Ruthenian rulers merely asked for and obtained a separate Church from Byzantium.

 Galicia–Volhynia also differed from the northern and eastern principalities of the former Kievan Rus' in terms of its relationship with its western neighbors.
 King Danylo was alternatively an ally or a rival with neighboring Slavic Poland and partially Slavic Hungary.
 According to historian George Vernadsky (1970), the kingdoms of Ruthenia, Poland and Hungary belonged to the same psychological and cultural world.
 The Roman Catholic Church was seen as a neighbor and there was much intermarriage between the princely houses of Galicia and those of neighboring Catholic countries.
 In contrast, the Westerners faced by Alexander, prince of Novgorod, were the Teutonic Knights, and the northeastern Rus experience of the West was that of hostile crusaders rather than peers.

-In Ukrainian historiography, the Kingdom of Galicia-Volhynia played an important role, uniting the western and southern branches of East Slavs and consolidating their identity, and becoming a new center of political and economic life after the decline of Kiev.